Co-Founder, Composer, Music Director, Collaborator, Performer

 Co-Founder, Production Manager, Movement Director, Collaborator, Performer

-Tanner Manson is a gay multidisciplinary theatre artist with a passion for devised creation, poetry and physical theatre.
-He creates image-based work that is developed through stream-of-conscious and improvisational techniques.
+Tanner Manson (he/him) is a queer artist specializing in devised performance creation, poetry and physical theatre.
+He grew up in rural Manitoba and currently resides in Winnipeg, Treaty 1 Territory.
 Expect absurdist thoughts filled with love in his work.
-He does a little bit of everything and loves everything a lot: performing, producing, writing, programming sound, stage managing, constructing sets, teaching and directing.
+He does a little bit of everything and loves everything a lot- from performing, to administration, to constructing sets, to constructing scripts.

 Co-Founder, Lead Writer, Collaborator, Performer

 Ben Townsley is a creator, performer and singer with a love of language, music and the absurd.
-Ben is a big believer in the idea of “accessibly deep theatre” and creates work that is both fun and raucous as well as thematically intricate.
-He has served as Walk&Talk’s playwright for both “KING” and The Headliners (finalists for the Harry Rintoul Award for best new Manitoban play 2017 and 2019) and The Ballad of Johnny Boy (winner of the Harry Rintoul Award 2018).
+Ben is a big believer in the idea of “accessibly deep theatre” and creates work that is both fun and raucous as well as intricate and heartfelt.
+He serves as Walk&Talk’s playwright and has spent the years writing, singing and playing alongside his collaborators in the creation of “KING” (2017), The Ballad of Johnny Boy (2018), The Headliners (2019) and Blink (2020).

 Maddy Wery is a lover of theater, comedy, and the general absurdity of life.
 While she got her start with highschool plays, acting on stage, Maddy soon became enamored with everything behind it.
 With focuses in stage management, set design, and stage makeup, she soon found that this is where she's truly passionate.